-Current disposal contract expires on October 26, 2008.
-Authority has been instructed to continue in its oversight role and will begin competitive bid process in early 2008.
+Current disposal contract expires on October 26, 2023.
+Authority has been instructed to continue in its oversight role and will begin competitive bid process in early 2023.

-The BFI waste disposal facility in Hawkins County, Tennessee has a life expectancy estimated to the year 2025.
+The Advanced Disposal/Eco Safe waste disposal facility in Sullivan County, Tennessee has a life expectancy estimated to the year 2094.
 Thus, prior to the end of the planning period, the Authority will need to consider alternative disposal locations unless this facility is expanded.